noop-inc/noop-sample-app-covid-19-mobility/client/README.md

-# Noop Full-Stack Sample Application (Client Facing Service Component)
+# Client Facing Service Component

 The source code in this directory is for a Vue.js single-page application.
 This directory's `Noopfile` instructs the creation of a compiled build, and hosts the resulting files within an NGINX container.